 -

-Trump trade threat sparks call to finally harmonize capital markets regulation — the Financial Post
+Trump trade threat sparks call to finally harmonize capital markets regulation – Financial Post

-Serious trade threats coming from the U.S. make a strong case for revisiting a pan-Canadian model for improving this country’s capital markets...
+Serious trade threats coming from the U.S. make a strong case for revisiting a pan-Canadian model for improving capital markets regulation, says...

 Read more -